rpigu-i/vb_sast_tool/README.md

 ```

 After the SARIF file is written you can open it with tools that understand SARIF (e.g., GitHub Code Scanning, VS Code SARIF viewer extensions, or other CI tools).

+# Approach

+This example uses a purely regex approach currently.
+Here signatures in the YAML rules file are scanned against the flat files, and a SARIF output is generated.

+Future examples in this repository will include an approach that leverages:

+1. Taints
+2. Sinks
+3. Taint flow/Control Flow Analysis
+4. Abstract Syntax Trees